AdobeDocs/ff-services-docs/src/pages/guides/index.md

 ## Overview

 Welcome to Firefly Services, your solution for seamless content generation at scale.

+Firefly Services includes Firefly APIs, Lightroom APIs, Photoshop APIs, and Content Tagging APIs.

-Our suite of APIs combines the power of Adobe's creative tools like Photoshop and Lightroom with cutting-edge AI/ML features like Content Tagging, Generative Fill, Text to Image and more.
+These suites of APIs combine the power of Adobe's creative tools like Photoshop and Lightroom with cutting-edge AI/ML features like Content Tagging, Generative Fill, Text to Image, and more.

 With Firefly Services, you're not just creating – you're automating, scaling your content production, and harnessing the latest AI/ML technologies to supercharge your workflows.

-This guide will assist you in:

-- Creating a project in the Adobe Developer Console to gain access to the complete suite of Firefly Services APIs.
-- Obtaining and authenticating with your credentials.
-- Validating your credentials.
-- Constructing personalized workflows by chaining API calls to various endpoints within the Firefly Services APIs.

 <br/><br/>
 <div style="display: flex; justify-content: center;"> <iframe width="560" height="315" src="https://adobe.ly/ffs-overview" title="Introduction to Adobe Express Add-ons" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe> </div>